-\begin{itemize} \item[\textbf{Sec. \ref{sec:lagrangian}.}] \textbf{Modeling learning dynamics as Lagrangian dynamics in physics.} Building on the Lagrangian formulation of accelerated optimizers \cite{wibisono2015accelerated}, we show that modern optimizers can also be modeled as Lagrangian dynamics in practical settings with a finite learning rate. \item[\textbf{Sec. \ref{sec:kinetic_asymmetry}.}] \textbf{Unlike in physics, kinetic asymmetry is inherent in learning dynamics.} We define \emph{kinetic asymmetry}, where the kinetic energy corresponding to the learning rule does not have the same symmetry as the potential energy corresponding to the loss function. \item[\textbf{Sec. \ref{sec:noether_bregman}.}] \textbf{The kinetic asymmetry drives the learning dynamics of the Noether charge.} We generalize Noether's theorem in physics to derive Noether's learning dynamics, which accounts for the unique symmetries of the loss and the non-Euclidean metric used in learning rules. \item[\textbf{Sec. \ref{sec:scale_dynamics}.}] \textbf{Kinetic symmetry breaking induced by discretization provides a mechanism for implicit adaptive optimization.} We leverage Noether's learning dynamics to exactly solve for the time-evolution of the effective learning rate for networks with normalization layers.
-We then find that the dynamics of the Noether charge adaptively stabilizes the effective learning rate in the same manner with an explicit adaptive optimizer (RMSProp \cite{hinton2012neural}). \end{itemize}
+\textbf{Implicit acceleration and variational perspective on learning dynamics.} In physics, variational formulations based on the Lagrangian and Hamiltonian provide a unifying framework to study the role of symmetry in dynamical systems.
+However, there is still a gap between the tools and concepts in physics and the learning dynamics of neural networks.
+We identify the root cause of this gap to be the learning rule, namely the fact that the continuous-time limit of gradient descent is a first order differential equation in time, gradient flow $\tfrac{d q}{dt} = - \nabla f$, unlike classical mechanics which is governed by Netwon's second law $m\tfrac{d^2 q}{dt^2} = - \nabla f$, which is second-order in time.
+We bridge this gap by realizing that the effect of discretization, is to introduce an \emph{implicit acceleration} term proportional to the learning rate.
+Leveraging this connection, we build the \emph{mechanics of learning dynamics}: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[\textbf{Sec. \ref{sec:lagrangian}.}] \textbf{From Newtonian to Lagrangian mechanics of learning via \emph{implicit acceleration}.} We show how gradient descent with a finite learning rate introduces \emph{implicit acceleration} making it amendable to the Lagrangian formulation of accelerated optimizers \cite{wibisono2015accelerated}. \item[\textbf{Sec. \ref{sec:symmetry_asymmetry}.}] \textbf{Unlike in physics, \emph{kinetic symmetry breaking} (KSB) is inherent in learning dynamics.} We define \emph{kinetic symmetry breaking}, where the kinetic energy corresponding to the learning rule explicitly breaks the symmetry of the potential energy corresponding to the loss function. \item[\textbf{Sec. \ref{sec:noether_bregman}.}] \textbf{We derive \emph{Noether's learning dynamics} (NLD) induced by the KSB.} We generalize Noether's theorem in physics to derive NLD, which accounts for damping, the unique symmetries of the loss, and the non-Euclidean metric used in learning rules. \item[\textbf{Sec. \ref{sec:scale_dynamics}.}] \textbf{KSB induces \emph{impicit adaptive optimization} and enables successful learning.} We leverage NLD to exactly solve for the time-evolution of the effective learning rate for networks with normalization layers, and establish an exact analogy between two seemingly unrelated components of modern deep learning: normalization and adaptive optimization. \end{itemize}

-Despite symmetry being a popular design principle in deep learning \cite{cohen2018general, bronstein2021geometric}, symmetry of the learning dynamics, as well as the concept of symmetry breaking have rarely been discussed in the design of learning systems.
-In this work, we provide a proper theoretical framework to study symmetry of the learning dynamics and identify a key role of symmetry breaking in modern deep learning.